 You hear a lot these days about "fake news" and reporters who let their own political bias dictate what they write.
 You won't find any of that in the Letter.

 We know Kiplinger readers don't want our opinions.
 You want reliable, objective judgments to help make profitable decisions for your businesses and investments.

 So we simply do the research and analyze the facts.
 Then we report what the research and analysis tell us is likely to happen, not what we want to happen.
 That's why the Letter has stayed in business for more than 95 years.

-And when I say "briefing," I mean brief.
-Each issue covers a wide range of topics in just four pages, written in a style that saves you time by being easy to read and digest.
+Each weekly issue covers a wide range of topics in just four pages, written in a style that saves you time by being easy to read and digest.
 You'll find no flowery language or tedious detail.
 Just straightforward analyses and advice to help you make more profitable business and financial decisions.

-The Letter employs 11 seasoned reporters and editors who specialize in different subject areas.
+The Letter employs eight seasoned reporters and editors who specialize in different subject areas.
 They uncover emerging trends and foresee future developments that will affect the economy, financial markets, specific industries, and ultimately, your business, investments and financial affairs.

 We seek out informed sources — economists, business leaders, members of Congress, knowledgeable experts in many fields — to get their views.
 We do not quote them or name them, so they speak freely and give us their honest opinions, devoid of spin.

 We rigorously parse what they tell us, compare it with what other sources tell us, and arrive at our own conclusions after much internal debate.
 Everything we write gets fact-checked, copyedited and polished before it leaves the editor's desk.

 I'm confident that by helping you plan for what lies ahead, The Kiplinger Letter will help you make or save far more money than the nominal cost to subscribe.

 But you don't have to take my word for it.
-Click any of the links on this page to download a free sample issue, and see for yourself.
+Click any of the links on this page to download a free issue, and see for yourself.
 No information is required from you.